johnsonwlu/Forward-Security-Notes-Page-Application/README.md

     `npm start`

-3. Start up the backend in the second terminal by writing down the following commands:
+4. Navigate to the `Forward-Security-Notes-Page-Application` folder through the terminal and then start up the backend in the second terminal by writing down the following commands:

     `cd notes-page-application-backend-server`